Kevin Michael: Career

-2010 to present

 On June 10, 2010, Michael resurfaced under the alias KofTHEY (K being the initial for his name, and THEY being a group acronym standing for THE Youth) and released THEY's first single, "Areola" on their YouTube channel, KofTHEY.

 On March 14, 2011, Michael opened Twitter and Facebook accounts as KofTHEY.

 On March 16, 2011, he released the follow-up album International for a limited release in Japan.

 On April 5, 2011, he launched the TeamTHEY website and released two new songs under KofTHEY.

 On July 1, 2011, Michael released Covers For You, a nine-song cover album.
 The album also includes one track from his International album.

 In 2019, he published a new single "Sidenixxa".